- sofort einsetzbarer und komfortabler ZFS Storage-Server für iSCSI/FC, NFS und SMB

 How to setup

-- You need a licence key on every server (you can request evaluation keys)
+- You need a licence key only on a target server (you can request evaluation keys)

 - To request a license key, you need the machine-ID from menu Extensions > Get Machine ID